ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< /tabs >}}

 {{< hint info >}}
-I strongly suggest using `Flow` instead of `LiveData` though it takes some time to learn.
+I strongly suggest using `Flow` instead of `LiveData`, though it takes some time to learn.
 {{< /hint >}}
 {{< hint info >}}
 Rules below are same to `saveMutableStateFlow`, `saveMutableSharedFlow`, `saveMutableLiveData`, and not limited with